facebookincubator/velox/velox/docs/functions/presto/conversion.rst

 ^^^^^^^^^^^^^^

 Casting from IPADDRESS to VARCHAR returns a string formatted as x.x.x.x for IPV4 formatted IPV6 addresses.
-For all other IPV6 addresses it will be formatted in compressed IPV6 defined in `RFC 4291#section-2.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.2>`_
+For all other IPV6 addresses it will be formatted in compressed alternate form IPV6 defined in `RFC 4291#section-2.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.2>`_

 IPV4: